anpham6/chrome-docs/source/legacy.rst

 Include once in the main process before using ``require`` with packages that use or inherit from *squared-functions*.

-.. attention:: It is not a dependency [#]_ as of :target:`squared 5.2.0` and will be removed from :target:`E-mc` once the API is stable.

 sqd-serve
 ---------

 The module is no longer directly loadable as of **0.14.0**.
-Migration for settings are still available using **node.compat.v4** or command line options.
+Migration for settings are still available through **node.compat.v4** or command line options.

 .. [#] squared-express 3.2 + sqd-serve 0.14 (alternative \-\-compat-v4)
 .. [#] squared-express 3.1 + sqd-serve 0.13